MorsalinMiah7/Portfolio/README.md

-# Ornab Biswass - Personal Portfolio Website
+# MORSALIN MIAH - Personal Portfolio Website

 ## Overview

 Welcome to my personal portfolio website!
 This site showcases my skills, projects, work experience, and more.
-Built using **HTML**, **Tailwind CSS**, and **JavaScript**, the website highlights my expertise as a Junior Software Engineer and includes separate pages for my projects and work experience.
+Built using **HTML**, **Tailwind CSS**, and **JavaScript**, the website highlights my expertise and includes separate pages for my projects and work experience.

 ## Features